-Policies and Procedures
+Policy and Procedures

-As a volunteer and a representative of CCAS you are required to follow the same policy and procedures as the CCAS employees.
-The following policies are from the Department of Public Safety policies and procedures handbook.
+As a volunteer and a representative of CCAS you are required to follow the same policy and procedure as the CCAS employees.
+The following policies are from Department of Public Safety policies and procedures handbook.

 Code of Conduct